Martyn "Bomber" Bradbury: Television

 He hosted an investigative television series called Stake-Out which used hidden cameras to catch people in the act of committing criminal or immoral acts on film.
 He hosted Citizen A on Face TV.

+Bradbury was also a producer and host on the defunct TV channel Alt TV.

 Online

+In 2013, Bradbury founded a left-wing blog called "The Daily Blog."
+He later hosted a podcast on the iwi radio station Radio Waatea.

 In late September 2024, Bradbury and former National Party staffer and lobbyist Matthew Hooton received legal letters from former National Party leader Don Brash's legal counsel Stephen Franks after Hooton made remarks attacking Brash's character and accusing him of promoting racism against Māori during his parliamentary career and as leader of Hobson's Pledge during a Working Group podcast; in which Bradbury served as a co-host.
 Following the complaint, Bradbury released a statement stating that Hooton sincerely apologised for his remarks about Brash.

 In late April 2025, Bradbury confirmed that he had suspended The Working Group current affairs podcast following a dispute with its co-owner Damien Grant over Bradbury's criticism of Israel's conduct during the Gaza war and the New Zealand Initiative's relationship with the Atlas Network.

 On 19 April 2025, The Working Group was replaced with a new online weekly current affairs podcast series called The Bradbury Group.
 It is sponsored by Waatea News and is available on Rova, YouTube, Sky TV and Facebook.
 Notable guests have included Labour leader Chris Hipkins, Te Pāti Māori president John Tamihere, The New Zealand Herald columnist Matthew Hooton and New Zealand Council of Trade Unions economist Craig Renney.